Journal of Eukaryotic Microbiology

 The Journal of Eukaryotic Microbiology is a peer-reviewed scientific journal covering all aspects of eukaryotic microbiology.
 The journal publishes research on protists, including lower algae and fungi.

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.880.

+Starting with the first issue of 2014, the Journal is only published online.

 Abstracting and indexing

 The journal is abstracting and indexing by various services for example: